 Can Steam Rooms Help with Weight Loss or Is It Just Water Loss?

-Weight loss myths31 persist.
+Weight loss myths persist.

 Steam rooms only reduce water weight temporarily.